MotusWTS/motusClient/inst/doc/motusClient_R_package_usage.md

 ## R functions to create and update your tag database ##

-The motus packages provides one basic function to create and update tag databases of both kinds.
+The motusClient package provides one basic function to create and update tag databases of both kinds.
 Here's how it works:

 ```R